 A concept came to me that people might really enjoy the low brow, high action detective stories of the 1870s-1890s if they were easy to read.
 There are lots of readers who like Historical Fiction, and there is new interest in Victorian era drama on TV with shows like The Alienist, Ripper Street, and Penny Dreadful.
 Trying to read the fragile, browned originals, or trying to read scans from computer files, was OK for academics (and me) but someone on a long flight or sitting on a beach would want a convenient, modern book.
 Dark Lantern Tales now has about a dozen titles out in trade paperback and eBook formats, and eventually audiobooks will be available.

 So, to answer my question from a few paragraphs ago, I am now the curator, editor, and publisher of these stories from Dark Lantern Tales.
 Being immersed in these old detective stories, and going through all the stages to bring them from the scarce originals to new editions, has become my new obsession.
-My search is for adventurous Historical Fiction readers, and I hardly miss making records at all.
+My search is for adventurous Historical Fiction readers.
 Welcome to the world of action-packed crime thrillers of the late 1800s!

 Come visit my new site!